Wondering about what to do when you’re bored? I’m assuming you have a bunch of free time on your hands and you decided to do something about it?

 - Challenges your brain to keep working.
 This should keep your cognitive abilities sharp for longer!

-- Keeps you up and moving.
-(Did you know sitting for longer periods of time is almost as bad as smoking a pack of cigarettes a day!)
+- Keeps you up and moving around.
+(Did you know sitting for long periods of time is almost as bad as smoking a pack of cigarettes a day!)

 - Cultivates positivity and stops procrastination.
 Stop feeling bad because you haven’t started that important outdoor house project or cleaning that gross bathroom!